-A crucial part of the evaluation of teaching is an instructor’s self-presentation about their teaching, including their cherished goals for student learning and the characteristic practices toward supporting students’ attainment of those goals; their efforts to develop and refine their teaching practice, and the ways they’ve dedicated their teaching-related insights for the good of the field, department, and university.
+A crucial part of the evaluation of teaching is an instructor’s self-presentation about their teaching, including their cherished goals for student learning and typical practices toward supporting students’ attainment of those goals; their efforts to develop and refine their teaching practice; and the ways they’ve dedicated their teaching-related insights for the good of the field, department, and university.

-A general description of the personal statement can be found on the OtP site.
+A general description of the personal statement can be found on the provost's website.

 Teaching Portfolio: Your department’s evaluation procedures should detail which materials to include.
-TEP has a page with advice on compiling a teaching portfolio, including links to examples.
+TEP has a teaching portfolio page with advice on compiling a teaching portfolio, including links to examples.

 New: Instructor Reflections

-UO is adopting (beginning with volunteer departments in Fall 2018) a centrally administered 10-Minute Instructor Reflection.
+UO is adopting (beginning with volunteer departments in Fall 2018) a centrally administered Instructor Reflection survey.
 Results will be archived for instructors to access for the continuous improvement of their teaching; results also will be available to evaluators so that the instructor’s voice can inform evaluators’ interpretation of student feedback.

 These questions are:

 In what ways are you working to make your teaching in this course inclusive?
 Respond to either of the questions below that are relevant to this course.

 - How do you ensure every student can participate fully and their presence and participation is valued?